Joe-Development/vMenu/docs/intergrated-convars.md

-# vMenu Configuration Options
+# vMenu-ox Configuration Options

-This is basic documentation for intergrated convars for well intergrations... duhh!
+This is basic documentation for integrated convars for well integrations... duhh!

 ## Available Configuration Options